-Core-shell nanowires are radial heterojuctions consisting of a core which is wrapped by one or more layers of different material.
-Due to crystallographic structure they usually have polygonal cross sections \cite{Blomers13,Rieger12,Haas13,Funk13,Erhard15,Weiss14b,Jadczak14,Qian04,Qian05,Baird09,Heurlin15,Dong09,Yuan15,Goransson19,Rieger15}, and thus the shells became prismatic nanotubes, but circular systems have also been obtained \cite{Kim2017}.
-The sharp corners of the cross section induce non-uniform electron localization along the circumference of the tube, in particular, low energy electrons are accumulated in the vicinity of sharp edges, while carriers of higher energy are shifted to the facets \cite{Ferrari09b,Wong11,Sitek15,Sitek16}.
+Core-shell nanowires are radial heterojunctions consisting of a core which is wrapped by one or more layers of different materials.
+Due to crystallographic structure they usually have polygonal cross-sections \cite{Blomers13,Rieger12,Haas13,Funk13,Erhard15,Weiss14b,Jadczak14,Qian04,Qian05,Baird09,Heurlin15,Dong09,Yuan15,Goransson19,Rieger15}, and thus the shells become prismatic nanotubes, but circular systems have also been obtained \cite{Kim2017}.
+The sharp corners of the cross-section induce non-uniform electron localization along the circumference of the tube, in particular, low energy electrons are accumulated in the vicinity of sharp edges, while carriers of higher energy are shifted to the facets \cite{Ferrari09b,Wong11,Sitek15,Sitek16}.
 If the shell is very thin then the low-energy electrons are depleted from the facets and the shell becomes a multiple-channel system consisting of well-separated 1D electron channels situated along the edges.
-Due to their unique localization and a variety of other interesting properties, the core-shell nanowires have been extensively investigated in the last two decades \cite{Royo_2017,Shen2009}, showing promise in multiple applications such as lasers \cite{Koblm_ller_2017}, energy harvesting devices\cite{Florica2019,Hassan:19} and photovoltaics \cite{core-shell_photo}.
-By n-doping the chemical potential can be moved into the valence band such that electrons become the only charge carriers and the material behaves effectively as a metal with the effective mass of the host semiconductor.
-Earlier investigations have indicated that due to 1D electron channels along the sharp edges of prismatic tubes multiple Majorana Zero Modes can be hosted in a single core-shell nanowire \cite{Andrei,Ottar_Klausen_2020}.
+Due to their unique localization and a variety of other interesting properties, core-shell nanowires have been extensively investigated in the last two decades \cite{Royo_2017,Shen2009}, showing promise in multiple applications such as lasers \cite{Koblm_ller_2017}, energy harvesting devices\cite{Florica2019,Hassan:19} and photovoltaics \cite{core-shell_photo}.
+By n-doping, the chemical potential can be moved into the conduction band such that electrons become the only charge carriers and the material behaves effectively as a metal with the effective mass of the host semiconductor.
+Earlier investigations have indicated that due to 1D electron channels along the sharp edges of prismatic tubes, multiple Majorana Zero Modes can be hosted in a single core-shell nanowire \cite{Andrei,Ottar_Klausen_2020}.
 However only if the electron-hole coherence length is larger than the whole structure, can the shell be considered fully proximitized and electron-hole coherence can be expected to be uniform.